mvonwyl/epita/NLP/2023/06/README.md

 ### **(2 points)** Compute the BLEU score of the model

-Use the [sacreBLEU](https://github.com/mjpost/sacreBLEU) implementation to evaluate your model and quantitatively compare the 4 implemented decoding approaches on the test set.
+Use the [sacreBLEU](https://github.com/mjpost/sacreBLEU) implementation to evaluate your model and quantitatively compare the 3 implemented decoding approaches **on the full validation set**.
 Explain what all the output values mean (when using the `corpus_score` function).

 In the [python section](https://github.com/mjpost/sacrebleu#using-sacrebleu-from-python), you'll notice the library accepts more than just one possible translation as reference, but the given dataset only has one translation per sample.